Help us improve your experience.

 Number of packets with a source MAC address that is not on the accept list.
 This number only increments when source MAC address filtering is configured.

 If the physical link is down, look at the active alarms and defects for the Fast Ethernet or Gigabit Ethernet interface and diagnose the Fast Ethernet or Gigabit Ethernet media accordingly.
-See Checklist for Locating Fast Ethernet and Gigabit Ethernet Alarms and Counters for an explanation of Fast Ethernet and Gigabit Ethernet alarms.
+See Locate LINK Alarms and Counters for Fast and Gigabit Ethernet for an explanation of Fast Ethernet and Gigabit Ethernet alarms.

 Table 5: MAC Statistics Errors